-- Yards should contain at least 25% flowering plants over the area - pots, containers, flowering trees, shrubs, mosses, and grasses are all included in this category.
+- Yards should contain at least 25% non-turf plants over the area - pots, containers, flowering trees, shrubs, mosses, and grasses are all included in this category

-- A yard with native plants that attract local wildlife such as birds, bees, butterflies, and other insects.
+- A yard with native flowers, trees, shrubs or ground cover plants that attract local wildlife such as birds, bees, butterflies, and other insects

 - As a guideline - of all the plants found in these yards, at least 60% must be edible.

 - Yards in the edible category are judged by Sustainable Food Edmonton.

 - A yard or garden with landscaping features and aesthetic appeal in front of a public building.

 - This space can be located in front of a school, business, office building, multi-unit residence, church, community league, or volunteer association.

 - Yards in the public spaces category must be accompanied by a street address to qualify - no city parks/parkettes, median gardens and trees, boulevard plantings or shrub beds.
 Exceptions can be made if the citizen gardener(s) can be named along with a mailing address (email email@example.com in these circumstances).